 With Caps Lock mode you only need to enable it once before typing the capitalized word or sentence.
 Activation is done by double-tapping the “Shift” button.
 Once you perform this action, you’ll notice how the Shift-arrow will change its colors and you’ll be able to capitalize each new letter.
 Returning to lowercase mode is done by tapping the “Shift” button one more time.

-Do note that the “Shift” button, available on your iPhone 5s has 3 modes:
+Be aware that the “Shift” button, available on your iPhone 5s, has 3 operating modes:

 1. Lowercase mode: which is the default mode.
 Each new letter typed will be lowercase.

 2. Uppercase mode: which is activated by a single-tap (x1) on the up-pointing arrow.
 In this mode only the first letter is capitalized, while the others are lowercased, as uppercase mode converts automatically to the default lowercase mode.

 3. Caps lock mode: which is activated by a double-tap (x2) on the “Shift” button of your iOS7 keyboard.
 Deactivation is done, as mentioned above, by taping one more time on the up-pointing arrow.

 iPhone Caps Lock Video Tutorial

 Here you can watch a demo of activation and deactivation of the Caps Lock feature on an iPhone 5s.